-Must be taken in year 1 of the programme.
-Students will attend 3 days of teaching in September, and 2 days in October, and submit a 2000 word essay in November.
+This must be taken in year 1 of the programme.
+Students will attend 3 days of teaching in September and 2 days in October, and submit a 2000 word essay in November.

 Supervision and Training:

-Must be taken in year 2 of the programme.
+This can be taken in year 1 or year 2 of the programme.
 Students will attend 4 days of teaching in October, and submit a 2000 word essay in November.

 Psychosis and Bipolar:

-Can be taken in year 1 or year 2 of the programme*.
-Students will attend 4 days of teaching in October, and 2 days in November, and complete an assessed presentation in November or December.
+This can be taken in year 1 or year 2 of the programme*.
+Students will attend 4 days of teaching in October and 2 days in November, and complete an assessed presentation in November or December.

 Can be taken in year 1 or year 2 of the programme*.
 Students will attend 2 days of teaching in October, and 1 day of teaching in February, and submit a 2000 word essay in March.